A Complete Guide to Lump Sum Lifetime Mortgages

 A lump sum lifetime mortgage is one of the most popular forms of equity release.

-It allows homeowners, to make interest payments at the end of the term of your plan.
-It enables you to make a single withdrawal so eliminating the need to factor in provisions for future withdrawals or repayments.
+It allows homeowners, to make interest payments at the end of the term of your program.
+It enables you to make a single withdrawal so eliminating the need to consider provisions for future withdrawals or repayments.

 Therefore, you do not make any extra payments for the duration of the scheme, but the interest is collated every year until you breathe your last or decide to move into residential care.
-It’s among the lifetime mortgage plans that only have the fixed interest rate plan.
+It’s among the lifetime mortgage schemes that only have the fixed interest rate.

 It’s in essence, a core lifetime mortgage product with a few additional elements that results in you benefiting from a low-interest rate.